silvershort/FlanSleepTimer/README.md

 # FlanSleepTimer

 It is a simple application that stops playing music after a specified time.

 It works as a foreground service, so it's okay to close the app completely after running the timer.

 Wake up to the sleeping flan after the timer expires.

-- 1.1v patch content
+1.1v patch content

-Delete receiver
+-Delete receiver

-Delete Alarm Manager
+-Delete Alarm Manager

-Delete counttown timer
+-Delete counttown timer

-Fixed timers to only be managed by the foreground service as threads
+-Fixed timers to only be managed by the foreground service as threads